UDC-GAC/SeQual/README.md

 ### Prerequisites

-* Make sure you have the Java Runtime Environment (JRE) version 1.8
+* Make sure you have a working Java Runtime Environment (JRE) version 1.8
   * JAVA_HOME environmental variable must be set accordingly
   * If you plan to use the graphical interface provided by SeQual (SeQual-GUI), it is strongly recommended to use Oracle JRE 1.8 which already includes the required JavaFX runtime libraries.
 Otherwise, you must ensure that such libraries are available on your JRE/system.